Peru

 Current environmental issues affecting the Peruvian people: deforestation (some the result of illegal logging); overgrazing of the slopes of the costa and sierra leading to soil erosion; desertification; air pollution in Lima; pollution of rivers and coastal waters from municipal and mining wastes; overfishing.

-Google maps Peru
+Google Maps Peru

 The capital and other divisions